lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **February 2024** - Paper accepted in the Journal of the Franklin Institute! "[H-infinity gain-scheduled dynamic output feedback control with transient performance applied to electrical microgrid.](https://doi.org/10.1016/j.jfranklin.2024.106704)"

 - **January 2024** - Congratulations to Roberto for his approval in the M.Sc defense. **Methodology for controller synthesis based on robust control for classic energy converter system: Validation for DC boost converter and 3-ph grid-supporting**.
 I am glad to have co-supervised Roberto with Prof. Jonathan Palma from the University of Talca.

 - **January 2024** - One paper accepted on [ISCAS 2024](https://ieee-cas.org/event/symposium/2024-ieee-international-symposium-circuits-and-systems) - IEEE International Symposium on Circuits and Systems